remin-mohammed/Rm_Spawn/README.md

 ```
 #Note if resources name is changed

-- this resource can be exported from your eg. multicharacters resource.
 ```
 local lastlocation = {x = coord.x, y = coord.y, z = coord.z, heading = coord.w}
 exports.ResourceName:Selector(lastlocation)